rsennrich/ParZu/README.md

    - Morphisto: http://code.google.com/p/morphisto/ (open source; recommended)
    - Gertwol: http://www2.lingsoft.fi/cgi-bin/gertwol (proprietary; might be deprecated in the future)

-For development and testing, we recommend Tüba-D/Z, which you can obtain at http://www.sfs.uni-tuebingen.de/de_tuebadz.shtml See INSTALLATION on how to extract and integrate statistical information from Tüba-D/Z into the system.
+For development and testing, we recommend Tüba-D/Z, which you can obtain at http://www.sfs.uni-tuebingen.de/tuebadz.shtml (free download for academic use).
+See the section below on how to extract and integrate statistical information from Tüba-D/Z into the system.

 INSTALLATION
 ------------